Walter B. Russell Jr.: Civilian career

-After retiring from the U.S. Army, Russell graduated from the Emory University School of Law with an LL.D. degree and became a member of the Georgia Bar in 1970.
+After retiring from the U.S. Army, Russell graduated from the Emory University School of Law with an J.D. degree and became a member of the Georgia Bar in 1970.
 That same year, he was elected to the Georgia House of Representatives where he served three terms.
 In 1971-1972 he was a representative of District 77 serving post 1.
 In 1973-1974 and 1975-1976 he was serving District 53, in all three terms representing DeKalb County, Georgia.

 During his service in the House, he opposed a resolution in favor of leniency for Lieutenant William Calley.
 In 1970, Russell joined with fellow state legislator, Max Cleland, to condemn using raids into North Vietnam to rescue prisoners of war, advocating for negotiated solutions.
 In 1971, he led an effort by the Georgia House to pass a resolution calling for an end to the war.
 He was later elected chairman of the DeKalb County, Georgia, board of commissioners.